Rehash

 Jasher 20:27-29

-And Abraham and Sarah, his wife, went forth from the king’s presence with honor and respect, and they dwelt in the land, even in Gerar.
-And all the inhabitants of the land of the Philistines and the king’s servants were still in pain, through the plague which the angel had inflicted upon them the whole night on account of Sarah.
-And Abimelech sent for Abraham, saying, “Pray now for your servants to the Lord your God, that he may put away this mortality from among us.”
+Abraham and Sarah left the king’s presence with honor and respect and continued living in the land—in Gerar.
+But the people of the Philistines and the king’s servants were still suffering from the plague the angel had brought on them all night because of Sarah.
+So Abimelech sent for Abraham and said, “Please pray to the Lord your God for your servants, so that this deadly affliction may be lifted from us.”

 Abraham prays for healing for the people of Gerar